Help us to save our museum ships! Learn More

 BENJAMIN WHITE NORRIS

-Benjamin White Norris, born at Callao, Peru, 15 May 1907, was commissioned Second Lieutenant in the Marine Corps Reserve 15 May 1919; completed flight training 6 May 1938; and was promoted to Major 16 May 1942.
-He was killed in action 4 June 1942 while leading a search and attack mission in the Battle of Midway.
-He was posthumously awarded the Navy Cross for his heroism.
+Benjamin White Norris was born on 15 May 1907 at Callao, Peru.
+He was commissioned Second Lieutenant in the United States Marine Corps Reserves on 15 May 1919.
+He completed flight training on 6 May 1938 and was promoted to Major on 16 May 1942.
+He was killed in action 4 June 1942 while leading a search and attack mission during the Battle of Midway.
+He was posthumously awarded the Navy Cross.

 Disposition: